valdivj/Gstreamer_KinectV2/README.md

  These are the steps I took to get the KinectV2 to run on the Jetson Nano using gstreamer.
 Sorry about it being so long winded and convaluted but it was a quite a chore just to get the instructions down to this list.

+At the bottom of this page are Gstreamer commands to access the Kinect V2 streams.
+I also added the gestreamer commands to run the Kinect V2 with nvidia Deepstream 4.

+If you dont want run the gstreamer commands with the "--gst-plugin-path=/home/nano/gst-plugins-vr/build" you can copy the contents of:/home/dlinano/gst-plugins-vr/build TO
+/usr/lib/aarch64-linux-gnu/gstreamer-1.0/

 Most of this stuff is needed just to compile the gstreamer plugins for the KinectV2.
 I ran these commands after installing the latest nano SD card image :r32.3.1.
 Here is the link to the git hub repo that I got the plugins from: